apoon2/Plant_Health_Classification/README.md

             * **yolov4-obj.cfg**: contains model configurations
             * **generate_train.py**: script to create a train.txt file that hold relative paths to all training images
             * **generate_test.py**: script to create a test.txt file that hold relative paths to all test images

+* 5.Visualizations.ipynb
+    * Used to create visualizations for CNN and YOLO model performance.

 #### [Click Here for the Executive Summary](ExecSummary.md)